 - Brightness The brightness of the display can be adjusted at the following levels: Maximum High Medium Low Minimum.
 The current level is marked with a star. - Contrast The contrast of the display can be adjusted at the following levels: Maximum High Medium Low Minimum.
 The current level is marked with a star.
-Usually High is the correct value, except when the ambient temperature is high. - Beep When this option is OFF, the "beep" sound of the keypad is never emitted.
-Press ENTER to turn this option ON or OFF. - Boot Display This controls what the display should show by default after switching on.
+Usually High is the correct value, except when the ambient temperature is high. - Beep Volume This function controls the "beep" sound of the keypad.
+The volume can be adjusted at the following levels: High volume Low volume Beep off.
+If you have a version 1 keypad, the beep can be switched ON or OFF, but the volume cannot be changed. - Boot Display This controls what the display should show by default after switching on.
 Choose among: